 Design-wise, minimal and modern is not the vibe here.
 Minchin and her sister Brittany designed a warm, functional room filled with vintage furniture that – in usual circumstances – can seat up to 100.

-When the bistro opens, diners can sit at the long bar or in the back courtyard for cheeseboards, charcuterie, pasta and other European bistro classics.
+Diners can also order from the bistro menu and sit at the long bar or in the back courtyard for cheeseboards, charcuterie, pasta and other European bistro classics.

 03 9482 1318